MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

   - enduser
 ---

-# Share process mining processes in process advisor (preview)
+# Share process mining processes in process advisor (preview) <!--- Note from Sweeny: This topic title has too many instances of the word "process".
+Can it be modified? --->

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]